apache/ignite/assembly/libs/readme.txt

     ...
 </project>

-All optional modules can be imported like the core module, but with different artifact IDs.
+All optional modules can be imported just like the core module, but with different artifact IDs.

-Here is a list of available modules:
+The following modules are available:
 - gridgain-spring (for Spring-based configuration support)
 - gridgain-indexing (for SQL querying and indexing)
 - gridgain-hibernate (for Hibernate integration)